 Yes, it sucks that your spouse had an affair.
 Yes, you are mad, and maybe you will ultimately file for divorce.
 But making major life decisions in the heat of the moment often leads to regret.

 If you are seriously considering divorce, talk to a lawyer.
 Go for a consultation.
 Find out what you will be facing if you file for divorce.
 There is no harm in understanding your options.
 But, before you make any decisions about whether you want a divorce or not, take some time to get your emotions in check and your head clear.

 Learning of your spouse’s affair is going to rock your world.
 Even if you had been suspicious of your spouse’s behavior for a long time (but especially if you had no clue that your spouse was unfaithful) once you know for sure what was going on, everything changes.

 You will be mad, sad, stunned, and angry.
 You will be hurt beyond anything you’ve ever imagined.
-You may find yourself unable to eat, sleep, or focus on anything other than the affair.
-You may not want to be near your spouse for awhile, or the two of you might start having sex like rabbits.
+For a while you may find yourself unable to eat, sleep, or focus on anything other than the affair.
+You may either not want to be near your spouse, or the two of you might start having sex like rabbits.
 Let yourself experience whatever comes up for you without judgment.
 Trying to stuff your emotions down will only make you miserable longer.
 You are not a robot.

 6. Don’t ask for details you don’t want to hear.

 Dealing with infidelity is highly personal.
 Some people seem to need to know every detail about their spouse’s affair.
 They want to know when and how their cheating spouse hooked up with the other person, how often they had sex, and a host of other intimate details.
 Other people don’t.

 Whatever your reaction to your spouse’s disclosure of infidelity is fine.
 Just remember that you can’t “un-now” something once you’ve heard it.